-In today's episode, Ryan talks with Rebekah Costello, a current 4th year medical student at Midwestern University Chicago – College of Osteopathic Medicine.
-She also runs a blog at doctorandmom.blogspot.com.
-Today, she shares with us her medical school experience as nontraditional student who went through seven different higher education institutions before finally landing at the current school she's at.
+In today’s episode, Ryan talks with Rebekah Costello, a 4th-year medical student at Midwestern University Chicago – College of Osteopathic Medicine, and author of a blog at doctorandmom.blogspot.com.
+Rebekah shares with us her medical school experience as nontraditional student who went through seven different higher-education institutions before finally landing at the school she’s at.

-Having started medical school at 35 years old and a mom of three children, find out how Rebekah practically juggled her life and glean lessons from her, particularly on how to set your priorities and put aside those that are not really important to you.
-Her passions for both her family and becoming a physician that exude from this interview will truly inspire you.
+Having started medical school at 35 years old, as a mom of three children, Rebekah had to juggle these several parts of her life.
+We can all glean lessons from her, particularly on how to set priorities and put aside things that are not really important to you.
+The passion she exudes both for her family and for becoming a physician will truly inspire you.

 - Being pregnant with her son and going back to her undergrad studies

-- Pursuing her biology degree to be eligible to do genetic counselling
+- Pursuing her biology degree to be eligible to do genetic counseling

-- Shadowing a genetic counsellor and realizing the actual job was different from what she thought it to be
+- Shadowing a genetic counselor and realizing the actual job was different from what she thought

-- Wanting to be there more than just a 15-minute interaction with patients
+- Wanting more than just 15-minute interactions with patients

 The importance of shadowing: